cash stack icon

 How long do ISA transfers take?

-If your ISA transfer exceeds these timeframes, you can lodge a complaint with your provider.
-In some instances, you may be entitled to compensation for the loss of interest during the transfer.
+If you encounter any of these problems, you can lodge a complaint with your provider.
+In some instances, you may be entitled to compensation for losses incurred during the transfer.
+If your complaint is rejected, you could consider raising it higher with the Financial Ombudsman Service.

 ISA transfer FAQs